Tax Planning Window to Save in Lifetime Taxes

-The Tax Planning Window is defined as the period of time after you stop earning income and before you are required to start social security and required minimum distributions.
-This is the optimal time to do tax planning for retirement.
+The Tax Planning Window opens after you stop earning income and before you are required to start social security or required minimum distributions (RMDs).
+This is the optimal time for tax planning for retirement.

-For the tax savvy individual, The Tax Planning Window is a glorious time!
-There is no other window in time where you have such control of how and when you recognize income.
-During your tax planning window, you can decide exactly how much you are going to pay in taxes!
+For the tax-savvy individual, The Tax Planning Window is a glorious time!
+There is no other window in time where you have such control over how and when you recognize income.
+During your tax planning window, you decide exactly how much you will pay in taxes!

-Do not ignore your tax planning for retirement, because the goal is: pay the least in taxes over your lifetime.
-A dollar less you pay in taxes is a dollar more you can enjoy in retirement, or leave as a legacy.
+Do not ignore your tax planning window for retirement: the goal is to pay the least in taxes over your lifetime.
+A dollar less you spend in taxes is a dollar more you can enjoy in retirement or leave as a legacy.

 A Window is a good analogy because it opens and closes.